nipunagarwala/nipunagarwala.github.io/README.md

+### Personal Blog

-An attempt to use Jekyll to render a personal blog.
+An attempt to use Jekyll to render a blog.